-In merely three years, Simon Majumdar has become a mainstay on The Food Network, appearing in numerous episodes of Iron Chef America, Extreme Chef, Best Thing I Ever Ate, and as a recurring judge for the past three seasons of The Next Iron Chef.
+In merely three years, Simon Majumdar has become a mainstay on The Food Network, appearing in numerous episodes of Iron Chef America, Beat Bobby Flay, The Next Iron Chef, Best Thing I Ever Ate, Extreme Chef, and as a recurring judge on Cutthroat Kitchen.

 Brought to the tipping point by a genuine mid-life crisis, the death of my mother and stressful changes in the work place, I quit my job and set out to fulfil my life’s ambition to “Go Everywhere, Eat Everything” beginning a journey which cost me most of my life savings, took me to thirty one countries in a little over a year and resulted in my critically acclaimed book, EAT MY GLOBE (The Free Press, 2009)

 Along the way, I not only ate thousands of meals, from the divine and delectable to the unusual and unpalatable, but also encountered hundreds of people.
 Some I knew through interaction on food websites and my own internationally popular food blog, www.doshermanos.co.uk and others I met along the way.
 What they all had in common was the fact that they welcomed this often weary traveller into their lives with incredible generosity and showed me the glories of their culture through the medium of food.
 This led to such extraordinary experiences as sharing the picnic lunches of passengers on the train from Marrakech to Casablanca, working with a team of meat enthusiasts at The American Royal, the world’s biggest barbecue competition and even sharing home cooked meals in places as far apart as Finland, China, Mongolia and Mexico.